10/4/14 Update: Menu updated.

 Les Halles is located past the old Boulangerie Patisserie.
-The old space is now closed and will reopen serving ice cream.
+The old space serves ice cream.

 The new version is much larger with additional seating.

 Before visiting, I had seen some pictures on the Internet of the space and it looked large with plenty of tables.
 I arrived to find a jumbled mass of people.